Working holidays in Australia

 Working holidays in Australia is a program that enables eligible young people aged between 18 and 30 years (or 35 for some countries) to visit Australia and to supplement their travel funds through incidental employment.
 Forms of working holiday visas (today, Work and Holiday (subclass 462) and Working Holiday (subclass 417)) have existed since January 1975, designed to "promote international understanding by enabling young people to experience the culture of another country."

 In the first year of the working holiday maker program, less than 2,000 working holiday visas were issued, but that figure has grown significantly.
 The International Visitor Survey by the Department of Immigration and Border Protection and Tourism Research Australia reports that 121,000 working holiday makers arrive in Australia every year as of December 2016, including 57,000 from the UK, 35,200 from Korea, and 33,600 from Germany.
-These arrivals have a positive effect on the Australian economy, estimated to spend more than $3 billion annually.
+Between 1 July 2022 and 30 June 2023, 224,431 young people from around the world obtained a working holiday visa in Australia.
+However, this is not the most prolific season for the WHV Australia.
+Indeed, in 2012/2013, 258,248 young people from around the world obtained their visa for Australia.
+Top 10 nationalities with the most working holiday visas in Australia in 2022–2023: